mohammaddaoudfarooqi/mongodb-mastra-ai-qs/README.md

 drop from ~250 ms to ~1–5 ms), the LLM on **AWS Bedrock** via the instance role (no API key on the box), and app secrets delivered through **SSM Parameter Store**.

-Before you start, enable **Bedrock model access** for the Claude models you expose (both Sonnet 4.5 and Haiku 4.5) in your target region — approval can take hours, so do it first.

 ```bash
 cp deploy/terraform/terraform.tfvars.example deploy/terraform/terraform.tfvars
 # edit terraform.tfvars: aws_region, cluster names, bedrock_model_id, etc. (non-secret)